PRC-Data-Challenge-2024/team_youthful_xerox/README.md

 ```bash
 python module/xgboost_mean_diff.py
 ```
 On the other hand due to the class imbalance (related to aircraft type) in the dataset, we tought about another approach that can boost the performance of the model.
-This approach is based on creating multiple models for multiple aircraft_types.
+This approach is based on creating a model for each group of aircraft_types.
 Try this approach using:
 ```bash
 python module/xgboost_model_categories.py